andyshep/Waypoints/README.md

 ```
 locationTracker.addLocationChangeObserver { (result) -> () in
     switch result {
-    case .Success(let location):
+    case .success(let location):
         // handle new location
-    case .Failure(let reason):
+    case .failure(let reason):
         // handle failure
     }
 }
 ```

-The location is returned as a `LocationResult` type, representing either a `Location` or a `Reason` why the location could not be obtained.
+The location is returned as a `LocationResult` type, representing either the `Location` or an `Error` about why the location could not be obtained.

 ```
 public enum LocationResult {
-    case Success(Location)
-    case Failure(Reason)
-}

-public enum Reason {
-    case UnknownLocation
+    case success(Location)
-    case Other(NSError)
+    case failure(Error)
 }
 ```